Sustainability

 Climate Change threatens society

-The science is clear : the IPCC (Intergovernmental Panel on Climate Change) Fifth Assessment Report presented evidence from the global scientific community that the Earth is warming at an unprecedented rate and that anthropogenic Greenhouse Gas (GHG) emissions are the main cause, in particular CO2.
+The science is clear : the IPCC (Intergovernmental Panel on Climate Change) Sixth Assessment Report presented evidence from the global scientific community that the Earth is warming at an unprecedented rate and that anthropogenic Greenhouse Gas (GHG) emissions are the main cause, in particular CO2.
 The likely impacts of climate change are well documented, and indeed some of the effects that had been predicted by science in the past are now occurring: for example, loss of sea ice, accelerated sea level rise and longer, more intense heat waves.
 The IPCC predicts that effects will include further melting ice and rising seas, resulting in flooding and erosion of coastal and low-lying areas.
 Some developing countries will be most affected, as local populations depend significantly on their natural environment and have less resources to cope with a degraded climate.
 Heat-related deaths and water-borne illnesses may increase.
 Many plants and terrestrial, freshwater and marine species are struggling to cope with a fast-changing climate and face an increased risk of extinction.
 Finally, local economies may suffer from increased damage to property and infrastructure and certain industries which rely most on environmental factors, such as agriculture, forestry, energy and tourism, may face decreasing revenues.

 AXA’s position on climate change